sofieaasheim/supervised-learning-project/README.md

 # Supervised Learning Project

-This is a project using multiple regression from supervised learning to obtain information about student performance.
+This is a project using a multiple regression model from supervised learning to predict life ecpectancy based.
 These YouTube videos are a nice place to start for understanding the method:
 - [The Very Basics]
 - [Data Preparation]

 ## Data Sets

+The data set is form the World Health Organization, WHO.
+It consists of the life expectancy for 193 countries over 15 years, and different health factors, affecting the life expectancy.
+The life excpectancy is the respons while the health factors are the parameters.
+The data set can be found here: [WHO data set].

 Relevant data for the project can be found in the `data` folder.
 - `life-expectancy.csv` contains the relevant data set for the project